Addressing nonlinearities in Monte Carlo

-Starting from a distribution complying with local equilibrium, the density displays a perpetual oscillation at twice the trap frequency (blue curve, analytical solution), independent of the collision rate (or, equivalently, of the elastic cross section).
-Starting from a distribution far from local equilibrium (the same initial distribution as in \textbf{a}), the density still pulsates in absence of collisions (null cross section, black curve: analytical solution, black points: probe estimates).
-Introducing collisions (raising cross section), the velocities redistribution induced by collisions dampens the oscillation (red points: probe estimates, no analytical solution).
-The inset illustrates that probes can be bunched to zoom in on a period of special interest (e.g. estimating the peak values at each cycle).
-Each point is estimated independently using $10^{7}$ samples, confidence intervals of all estimates are contained within the point thickness in the main figure, confidence intervals are represented by the gray background area in the inset).
+Starting from a distribution complying with the local equilibrium, the density displays a perpetual oscillation at twice the trap frequency (blue curve, analytical solution), independent of the collision rate (or, equivalently, of the elastic cross section).
+Starting from a distribution which is far from the local equilibrium (the same initial distribution as in \textbf{a}), the density still pulsates in the absence of collisions (null cross section; black curve: analytical solution; black points: probe estimates).
+When collisions are introduced (by raising the cross section), the velocity redistribution induced by the collisions dampens the oscillation (red points: probe estimates; no analytical solution).
+The inset illustrates that probes can be bunched together to zoom in on a period of special interest (e.g. estimating the peak values at each cycle).
+Each point is estimated independently using $10^{7}$ samples; confidence intervals of all estimates are contained within the thickness of one point in the main figure, and confidence intervals are represented by the grey background area in the inset).